oblac/jodd-site/doc/madvoc/2+actions.md

 Since *Madvoc* is very extensible, it is also possible to extend its component dedicated for action path registration and to implement custom behavior.
-For example, it is easy to make that any method that starts with `store...` has extension `.do` instead of default one.
+For example, it is easy to develop such feature where any method that starts with `store...` has extension `.do` instead of the default one.

 ## Full action path

-To override *Madvoc* action naming convention, it is possible to specify full action path in the annotation by using the prefix \'**/**\':
+To override *Madvoc* action naming conventions without coding, just specify the full action path in the annotation by using the prefix '**/**':

 ~~~~~ java
     @MadvocAction